Detailed League Outline

 Length of Youth Season

-The youth season will consist of 10 games for T-Ball – 14U singles leagues.
-The season will begin the week of April 5.
-The season duration will be 10-14 weeks depending on the number of teams that register.
-The season will conclude no later than July 11.
-Games will not be played on Memorial Day.
+The youth season will consist of 10 games for 7U-14U leagues and 5 games for T-Ball leagues.
+The season will begin the week of September 5.
+Games will not be played on Memorial Day, Juneteenth, or July 4th.
 The only other date guaranteed to be excluded from your schedule is the bye date you request online at the time of registration or via the Conflict Form.
-Bye requests are due by the registration deadline and must be accompanied by your Conflict Resolution Acknowledgment.
-Acknowledgement of this policy is required at the time of registration.
 All regular season dates and rainout dates may be used by the Youth Sports Office at any time to reschedule as necessary.
 Youth Sports Office initiated reschedules may be made for any reason, such as rain, heat, power outage, etc. Administrative reschedules will be placed on regular season dates or rainout reschedule dates.

 Length of High School Season

 The high school season will consist of 10 games (5 double headers) for 14U, 16U, and 18U high school teams.
-The season will begin May 26.
-The season duration will be 5-7 weeks depending on the number of teams that register.
-The season will conclude no later than July 11.
 The only date guaranteed to be excluded from your schedule is the date you request online at the time of registration or via the Conflict Form.
-Bye requests are due by the registration deadline and must be accompanied by your Conflict Resolution Acknowledgment.
-Acknowledgement of this policy is required at the time of registration.
 All regular season dates and rainout dates may be used by the Youth Sports Office at any time to reschedule as necessary.
 Youth Sports Office initiated reschedules may be made for any reason, such as rain, heat, power outage, etc. Administrative reschedules will be placed on regular season dates or rainout reschedule dates.

 Time of Games

-Weekday game times will range from 5:30pm-9:00pm depending on division.
-Sunday games will range from 12:00pm to 9:00pm.
-Younger division will receive priority on early game times.
+Weekday game times will range from 5:45pm-9:00pm on Monday, Tuesday, Wednesday or Thursday.
+Younger divisions will receive priority on early game times.
 Game times may rotate from week to week depending on the number of teams in each division and the availability of fields.
-Start times past 8:30, on days other than Friday, will not be used until the school year has ended.
-If high school teams must accommodate 4 game times in one night, games will begin no earlier than 5:00pm and no later than 9:30pm.

 All league games will be played at the Mid America West Sports Complex – 20200 Johnson Drive Shawnee, KS 66218.
 Fields numbered 21 through 32.